12. Chasing a Ghost

 Negative.

-Leslie had been killed sometime around noon on a Wednesday, supposedly, for a ticket that she bought on Monday; the ticket she bought on Monday matching the winning numbers drawn on Tuesday night.
+Leslie was killed sometime around noon on a Wednesday, supposedly, for a ticket that she bought on Monday; the ticket she bought on Monday matching the winning numbers drawn on Tuesday night.

-Mario said that when Leslie came back on that fateful Wednesday, she bought another ticket.
+Mario said that when Leslie came back that fateful Wednesday, she bought another ticket.

 Manny said she always played the same numbers.